BBC Modi documentary screened at Hyderabad University, authorities seek report after ABVP complaint

 A spokesperson of the University of Hyderabad said the administration has asked for a detailed report from the campus security department.

-However, University of Hyderabad Students Union General Secretary Gopi Swamy said those outside the campus are being mislead and the matter is being blown out of proportion as the documentary screening was held peacefully.
+However, University of Hyderabad Students Union General Secretary Gopi Swamy said those outside the campus are being misled and the matter is being blown out of proportion as the documentary screening was held peacefully.

-University of Hyderabad Students Union President Abhishek Nandan accused the ABVP of behaving as the agent of the Bharatiya Janata Party.
+University of Hyderabad Students Union President Abhishek Nandan accused the ABVP of behaving as an agent of the Bharatiya Janata Party.

 “It is not a film made by any banned organisation but a media organisation with a worldwide network,” he added.
 “It is not banned by the government or any court.
 We believe the culture of discussion and debate on university campuses should be encouraged.”